isomerpages/psd-corp/press-room/speeches/_posts/2022-07-20-post-Keynote Address by Mr Chan Chun Sing at the Public Service Commission Scholarships Award Ceremony.md

 2\.
 With this scholarship, comes responsibilities, challenges, and opportunities.

 3\.
-Recently, I read a book compiled by Peh Shing Huei called “The Last Fools”.
-It gave a glimpse of the challenges that Singapore had to overcome in our early years.
+Recently, I read a book compiled by Peh Shing Huei called “The Last Fools”.&nbsp; It gave a glimpse of the challenges that Singapore had to overcome in our early years.
 How the “8 Immortals”, or the 8 senior civil servants during the early years of nation-building who were usually not in the limelight but were pivotal to Singapore’s success, worked with the political leadership to translate ideas into reality and to shape the foundations of modern Singapore.
 Together, they overcame the odds to bring Singapore from 3rd World to 1st.

 4\.
-But the world which you will be confronting, the Singapore that you will be shaping, and the Singaporeans whom you will be serving will be fundamentally different from what the founding generation and the 8 Immortals had to face.
+But the world which you will be confronting, the Singapore that you will be shaping, and the Singaporeans whom you will be serving will be fundamentally different from what the founding generation and the 8 Immortals had to face.&nbsp;&nbsp;

 5\.
 There will be different challenges and different opportunities.

-**Challenges and Opportunities**
+**Challenges and Opportunities**&nbsp;

 6\.
 The geopolitical order is undergoing tremendous stress.
 We should not assume that the next 50 years will be the same as the last.
 We should also not assume that any one global power will be able or willing to underwrite the international security order.
 Neither should we assume that the international rule of law will not fall to the law of the jungle, where might is right.
 How Singapore navigates this more uncertain world to create relevance for ourselves will be one of the key orders of business going forward.